 The Mechanical Engineering Department at UCSB is at the forefront of current research and technology.
-Its outstanding quality is reflected by the large number of our senior faculty who are members in the National Academy of Engineering, and by the NSF Career Awards won by our young The Department offers one of the most exciting, faculty members. challenging, and rewarding graduate research and education programs in the Our graduate program is focused in the following areas: country.
-Bioengineering Systems Computational and Biology; Science Engineering; Dynamics, Control and Robotics; Microscale Engineering MicroElectroMechanical Systems (MEMS), including Bio-MEMS, Microfluidics; Fluids and Thermal Transport; and Solid Mechanics, Materials and Structures.
+Its outstanding quality is reflected by the large number of our senior faculty who are members in the National Academy of Engineering, and by the NSF Career Awards won by our young faculty members.
+The Department offers one of the most exciting, challenging, and rewarding graduate research and education programs in the Our graduate program is focused in the following areas: country.
+Systems Biology; Computational Bioenaineerina and Science Engineering; Dynamics, Control and Robotics; Microscale Engineering MicroElectroMechanical Systems (MEMS), Bio-MEMS, includina Microfluidics; Fluids and Thermal Transport; and Solid Mechanics, Materials and Structures.